jsenecal/ansible-role-netbox-docker/README.md

 This repository started as a fork of wastrachan/ansible-role-netbox-docker.

-Due to substantial changes and enhancements introduced over time, this fork has significantly diverged from the upstream project.
+Due to substantial changes and enhancements introduced over time, this fork has somewhat diverged from the upstream project.
 While we acknowledge the original work as our foundation, users should be aware that the functionality, structure, license and features of this fork may differ considerably from the original repository.
 We recommend reviewing the commit history and documentation within this fork to understand the current state and capabilities of this Ansible role.

 ## Installation